KDE/kmime/README.md

 The HTML part and the plain text part have the identical content, except that the HTML part contains additional markup, in this case for displaying the word `World` in bold.
-Since those parts are in a multipart/alternative container, the message viewer application can freely chose which part it displays.
+Since those parts are in a multipart/alternative container, the message viewer application can freely choose which part it displays.
 Some users might prefer reading the message in HTML format, some might prefer reading the message in plain text format.

 Of course, a HTML message could also consist only of a single `text/html`, without the multipart/alternative container and therefore without an alternative plain text part.
-However, people prefering the plain text version wouldn't like this, especially if their mail client has no HTML engine and they would see the HTML source including all tags only.
+However, people preferring the plain text version wouldn't like this, especially if their mail client has no HTML engine and they would see the HTML source including all tags only.
 Therefore, HTML messages should always include an alternative plain text part.